sitMCella/azure-postgresql-backup-wal-g/README.md

 ## PostgreSQL Replication

-The Azure Database for PostgreSQL Flexible Server resources support the logical replication for the databases using the PostgreSQL native logical replication: https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-logical.
+Azure Database for PostgreSQL Flexible Server supports logical replication using PostgreSQL's native replication capabilities: https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-logical.

-The PostgreSQL native logical replication does not replicate schema changes (DDL), so these changes must be applied manually on the target PostgreSQL database.
+PostgreSQL's native logical replication does not replicate schema changes (DDL), so any such changes must be applied manually on the target database.

-This section describes the configurations to apply in order to allow the database replication.
+This section describes the configuration steps required to enable database replication.

 ### Azure Database for PostgreSQL Flexible Server

-Create data in the PostgreSQL database "database1":
+Create a table and add data in the PostgreSQL database "database1":

 ```sh
 CREATE TABLE public.table1(id INT PRIMARY KEY, name VARCHAR(255) NOT NULL, type VARCHAR(255));